 MPA 530 · Public Personnel Management 3 Credits

 Examination of the added value of public administration professionals to their organizations through the effective management of personnel.
 Students examine the differences between public and private sector personnel recruitment, retention, motivation, and development.
 Students focus on transparency in public administration management practices and on developing employees with a customer service mindset.

 MPA 540 · Conflict Resolution and Labor Negotiations 3 Credits

-Comprehensive examination of conflict resolution with an emphasis on public sector labor negotiations.
-Students evaluate and critically analyze theoretical, collaborative, and practical approaches associated with conflict resolution, negotiation, and consensus building in the workplace in order to develop necessary skills to both identify and resolve interpersonal, intra-group, and inter-group conflicts.
+A comprehensive examination of conflict resolution with an emphasis on public sector labor negotiations.
+Students evaluate and critically analyze theoretical, collaborative, and practical approaches associated with conflict resolution, negotiation, and consensus building in the workplace in order to develop necessary skills to identify and resolve interpersonal, intragroup, and inter-group conflicts.

 MPA 550 · Public Policy Analysis 3 Credits